tychota/blog/src/pages/2018-10-22-using-swizzling-can-save-your-life-or-not/index.md

 End of the ~~bashing~~digression.

-We have two pointer to method, one to the original one or `defaultMethod`, one to the replacement one or `swizzledMethod`.
+We have two pointers to method, one to the original one or `defaultMethod`, one to the replacement one or `swizzledMethod`.

-Lets permute them and we are done.
+Let’s permute them and we are done.

 ```objectivec{numberLines: true}
 - (void)load {